google/WebFundamentals/src/content/en/updates/2019/05/desynchronized.md

 ## Conclusion

-If you want to see more of this in action, check out the samples.
+If you want to see more of this, check out the samples.
 In addition to the [video example](https://codepen.io/miguelao/full/mLLKLg) already described there are examples showing both ['2d'](https://codepen.io/miguelao/pen/ZjJNNw) and ['webgl'](https://codepen.io/miguelao/full/WKZaqd) contexts.